 It is clear the GP was negligent in referring to the wrong patient’s medical notes when diagnosing your condition.

-As the medication seems to have been to a certain degree harmful and produced side affects you have suffered injury and as such a claim can be made against your GP.
+As the medication seems to have been to a certain degree harmful producing side affects -it is seems clear you have suffered injury and as such a claim can be made against your GP.

-You should first write a letter of complaint via the GP patient’s complaints system and thereafter instruct a clinical negligence solicitor to proceed with a claim against the GP practice.
+You should first make a patient complaint via the GP NHS patient’s complaints system and thereafter instruct a medical negligence solicitor to proceed with a claim against the GP practice.

-Should you wish to consider making a claim or to discuss the GP’s clinical negligence with me in person free of charge click GP medical negligence compensation claim.
+Should you wish to consider making a claim or to discuss the GP’s clinical negligence – we provide specialist medical negligence solicitor online and telephone help free of charge.